Browse Journals and Peer-Reviewed Series

 The European Union Center of California was founded in 1998 with the assistance of the European Commission.
 Based at Scripps College, the center conducts its programs cooperatively with the other members of the Claremont Colleges.
 The Center's mission is to advance public understanding of European integration and transatlantic relations through education, research and outreach.

-The Claremont-UC Undergraduate Research Conference Publication compiles outstanding research papers by undergraduate students presented at the Claremont-UC Undergraduate Research Conference on the European Union, held annually at Scripps College and hosted by the European Union Center of California.
+The Claremont-UC Undergraduate Research Conference Journal is an open access journal and compiles outstanding research papers by undergraduate students presented at the Claremont-UC Undergraduate Research Conference on the European Union, held annually at Scripps College and hosted by the European Union Center of California.

 FIVE: The Claremont Colleges Journal of Undergraduate Academic Writing (Journals at Claremont)